marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

 **Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven static recrystallization in AZ31B magnesium alloy imaged by quasi-in-situ EBSD experiments*.
-Submitted to Mat.
-Char. in January 2020 (favourable response - moderate revision required)
+Submitted to Materials Characterization in January 2020 (favourable response - moderate revision required)

 Wenk HR, Yu R, Cardenes V, **Lopez-Sanchez MA**, Sintubin M. *Fabric and Anisotropy of Slates: From Classical Studies to New Experimental Results.* Submitted to JSG in January 2020

-**Lopez-Sanchez MA**. *Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations.* (Accepted in J. Struc.
-Geol. with minor revision)
+**Lopez-Sanchez MA**. *Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations.* (Accepted in the Journal of Structural Geology)

 ### Published or in press (citable) peer-reviewed publications